Surgical Case Library

 Colorectal

-Isolated Non Solitary Rectal Bleeding Ulcers
+Isolated Non Solitary Rectal Bleeding Ulcers.

 SRUS is a rare colorectal condition with an estimated incidence of 1 in 100,000 per year.

-Isolated Varicosis of the small Intestine without Portal Hypertension
+Isolated Varicosis of the Small Intestine without Portal Hypertension.

-<p><strong>Varicosis of the small bowel</strong> (also called <em>small bowel varices</em>) refers to abnormal...
+<p style="text-align: justify;"><strong>Varicosis of the small bowel</strong> (also called <strong><em>small b...

 This is a very rare case of ileal varices unassociated with portal hypertension, with most cases reported in the literature eventually manifesting portal hypertension.